Brisbane City Hall: Sculptures

-Pediment
+Tympanum

-The sculptured pediment above the portico and entrance, known as the tympanum, was carved by Brisbane sculptor Daphne Mayo during construction of the Hall.
-There is some controversy surrounding the theme of the tympanum, which depicts the settlement of Queensland.
+The sculptured tympanum within the pediment above the portico and entrance, was carved by Brisbane sculptor Daphne Mayo during construction of the Hall and depicts the settlement of Queensland.
 The gown-clad female figure in the centre depicts "progress" or "enlightenment", while settlers with their cattle and explorers with their horses, move out from under her protecting arms to claim the land from the indigenous people and native animals, who are represented by two aboriginal males crouching in the left hand corner, and a fleeing kangaroo.
 To the right corner one can see a young European male and female, adjoined by a sheep and a row of books and an artist's palette representing the new European nation, agriculture and civilisation.
+According to a souvenir of the official opening, the central figure represents the state protecting its citizens, while the left hand side depicts "native life dying out at the approach of the white man" and the right hand side depicts "explorers discovering the new possibilities of the land in its industries".
 The tympanum measures 16.5 m long with a height of 3 m at its centre.
 The sculpture was unveiled eight months after the building was officially opened.

+Since at least 1953, the sculptures have been the subject of controversy with the sculptor Daphne Mayo confirming at that time that the piece depicts the superiority of white colonial civilisation over Indigenous Australians.
+Pigeons nested in the statues at the time, leading a Methodist minister when criticising the figures to argue that 'birds should allowed to continue their work of covering the figures'.
+However, in 2022 Council stated it had no plans to remove or change the statues in the face of calls to do so by Indigenous activists due to their inability to be removed because of their heritage listing.

 King George V and lions

 The bronze lion sculptures and statue of King George V, in front of the King George Square façade of Brisbane City Hall, were initially part of the King George V memorial, which was unveiled in 1938 as a tribute to the King from the citizens of Brisbane.
-In 2007, the lions, modelled on the bronze lions of Trafalgar Square, London, and the statue, were removed for renovations to the Square.
+The statue initially faced towards city hall, however this was changed in 1975 following a visit by Queen Elizabeth II, who remarked, 'why is grandpapa retreating?' upon seeing the statue.
+In 2007, the lions, modelled on the bronze lions of Trafalgar Square, and the statue were removed for renovations to the Square.
 They were re-incorporated into the newly redeveloped King George Square in 2009.

 The Petrie family

-An accompanying bronze work to complement the King George V pediment sculpture, based on the life of the pioneering Brisbane family, the Petrie's (famously of Brisbane's First Mayor John Petrie), known as the Petrie Tableau.
+An accompanying bronze work to complement the King George V pediment sculpture, based on the life of the pioneering Brisbane family, the Petrie's (famously of Brisbane's first mayor John Petrie), known as the Petrie Tableau.